-Patients with excoriation disorder repeatedly pick at or scratch their skin; the picking is not triggered by cosmetic or health concerns (eg, to remove a lesion that they perceive as unattractive or possibly cancerous).
+Patients with excoriation disorder repeatedly pick at or scratch their skin; the picking is not triggered by appearance or health concerns (eg, to remove a lesion that they perceive as unattractive or possibly cancerous).
 Some patients pick at healthy skin; others pick at minor lesions such as calluses, pimples, or scabs.

 Symptoms and Signs of Excoriation Disorder